10 Tips on How to Score a Cheap Campervan Rental in New Zealand

 Most campervan rental companies will also give you a small heater to run at night in your camper as well as plenty of blankets.
 Think of being snuggled up in your camper taking in mountain views with a glass of local red wine.
 Sure, it might get a little cold sometimes, but if you’re on that tight of a budget the savings will totally be worth it!

-If you’re a savvy shopper then you probably already know that promo codes and discounts exist for nearly everything in this world.
+If you’re a savvy shopper then you probably already know that you don’t always get what you pay for.
 Well, I’m here to tell you that campervan hire in NZ is no different.

 When we were in NZ we actually rented a campervan from Mad Campers.
-We loved this company so much and had such an awesome experience that we actually asked for a discount code to give you guys (our wonderful readers!)
+They offer the BEST prices and their service and campervans are lovely.
+We liked this small, locally-owned company so much and had such an awesome experience that we actually wrote an entire Mad Campers review.

-Any time of the year, you can use our Mad Campers discount code DEST5 to get 5% your campervan rental.
+We had such a good experience with Mad Campers that we have arranged a special bonus for our readers!
+Enter in DTRAVEL5 when you request a quote or book to get 5% off your campervan rental – you’re welcome!
 These guys already offer the cheapest campervan on the market, so with this discount, you’ll save a ton!

 3. Narrow down your campervan requirements